-Wharton UNIVERSITY OF PENNSYLVANIA International Corporate Finance, Finance 208/731 Fall 2008 Professor Richard Marston Telephone: 898-7626 Email: marstonr@wharton.upenn.edu Office Hours Monday: 3:30-5:00 2438 SH-DH Course Syllabus Description of topics: The course begins by asking how are exchange rates and financial markets related - by arbitrage and by equilibrium pricing relationships, and how can foreign exchange risk be hedged.
+Wharton UNIVERSITY OF PENNSYLVANIA International Corporate Finance, Finance 731 Fall 2009 Professor Richard Marston Telephone: 898-7626 Email: marstonr@wharton.upenn.edu Office Hours Monday: 1:00-2:30 2438 SH-DH Course Syllabus Description of topics: The course begins by asking how are exchange rates and financial markets related - by arbitrage and by equilibrium pricing relationships, and how can foreign exchange risk be hedged.
 Then the focus shifts to longer-term issues of international corporate finance.
 Key corporate financial issues are explored including exchange rate exposure, taxation, securities pricing, the cost of capital, and the evaluation of foreign projects.
 Prerequisites: A thorough knowledge of FNCE 601/100 is assumed.
-Reading material: The bulk-pack for the first half of the term (including cases and readings) is available at Wharton Reprographics.
-There will be a second bulk-pack available later in the term.
+Reading material: A bulk-pack is available online.

 Text: Class notes prepared by Prof. Karen Lewis provide an invaluable introduction to many of the topics in the course.
 These class notes are available on the web café.
 There is no textbook in the course.
 For later topics in the course not covered by Prof. Lewis's notes, there are chapters taken from textbooks included in the bulkpack.
-Cases: There are six cases, two mini cases, and four problem sets/exercises that will be discussed in class.
+Cases: There are five cases, two mini cases, and four problem sets/exercises that will be discussed in class.
 Students must form case study groups of 3 to 5 students to prepare the cases and other assignments.
 All team members are responsible for these assignments.
 Every student in the group must retain a copy of the write-up and bring it to the class where the case or problem set is discussed.
 Assignments are due at the beginning of class.
 If group members attend different classes, the assignment must be submitted in the earlier class.
 Grading: You must submit all of the cases and exercises.
 The exams are also mandatory.
 The final grade will be awarded as follows: